amirroox/biPardeh/README.md

 ## Features

 - ✅ No need for a database (uses json files)
 - ✅ Fully portable and transferable
 - ✅ Responsive and mobile-friendly
 - ✅ Support for right-clicking for Persian
 - ✅ Ability to generate PDF (requires additional library)
 - ✅ Content classification
 - ✅ Clean and extensible code
+- ✅ Has Persian font & Jalali date

 ![image](./assets/Screen.png)